Music: Highway 61 Revisited

 - F. Scott Fitzgerald in "Ballad Of A Thin Man".

 Cinderella, she seems so easy"It takes one to know one", she smilesAnd puts her hands in her back pocketsBette Davis styleAnd in comes Romeo, he's moaning(...)
 The fortune telling lady has even taken all her things insideAll except for Cain and Abel and the hunchback of Notre Dame(...)
 And the Good Samaritan, he's dressing(...)
 Now Ophelia, she's 'neath the windowFor her I feel so afraidOn her twenty-second birthday she already is an old maidTo her, death is quite romanticShe wears an iron vestHer profession is her religionHer sin is her lifelessnessAnd though her eyes are fixed uponNoah's great rainbowShe spends her time peeking into Desolation RowEinstein, disguised as Robin Hood with his memories in a trunkPassed this way an hour ago, with his friend, a jealous monk(...)
 The Phantom of the OperaIn a perfect image of a priestThey're spoon-feeding CasanovaTo get him to feel more assuredThen they'll kill him with self-confidenceAfter poisoning him with wordsAnd the Phantom's shouting to skinny girls"Get outa here if you don't knowCasanova is just being punished for going to Desolation Row(...)
-They be to Nero's NeptuneThe Titanic sails at dawn(...)
-And Ezra Pund and T.S.
+Praise be to heroes of NeptuneThe Titanic sails at dawn(...)
+And Ezra Pound and T.S.
 Eliot fighting in the captain's tower

-- Cinderella, Bette Davis, Romeo, Ophelia, Cain and Abel, The Hunchback of Notre Dame, Albert Einstein, Robin Hood, The Phantom of the Opera, Giacomo Casanova, Nero, the RMS Titanic, Ezra Pound, and T. S. Eliot in "Desolation Row".
+- Cinderella, Bette Davis, Romeo, Ophelia, Cain and Abel, The Hunchback of Notre Dame, Albert Einstein, Robin Hood, The Phantom of the Opera, Giacomo Casanova, the RMS Titanic, Ezra Pound, and T. S. Eliot in "Desolation Row".

 - Tom Thumb is mentioned in the title of "Just Like Tom Thumb's Blues".